Chapter 1: A Statement of Principles

 When an individual or group deems the ideas of others to be inimical to their own, the response cannot be to suppress or obstruct the speech of others but rather the response should be to engage in discussion, debate, and mutually respectful dialog.
 A core part of the university’s mission is to provide opportunities for intellectual exchanges to take place.
 Our responsibility as a community is to ensure that all members of the university community have freedom of expression.

 Only in narrow circumstances should the university endeavor to limit freedom of expression.
-Speech that violates the law, such as libel, slander, harassment, or threats; that infringes on legally-protected privacy or confidentiality interests; that directly impedes university activities in a severe and/or pervasive manner; or that intentionally promotes hate of individuals or groups is not protected at Vanderbilt.
+Speech that violates the law [1], such as libel, slander, harassment, or threats; that infringes on legally-protected privacy or confidentiality interests; that directly impedes university activities in a severe and/or pervasive manner; or that is intentionally directed at inciting or producing imminent unlawful action or the physical harm of individuals or groups is not protected at Vanderbilt.
 Because the university is fully committed to the promotion and protection of the free expression and exchange of ideas, these rare exceptions should be understood and applied so as to support rather than undermine full and free expression.

 The community of Vanderbilt University is united by the goals of inquiry and education.
 Faculty, administration, and students are partners in an enterprise aimed at the enhancement of knowledge and the growth of the individual.
 All members of this community have both rights and responsibilities and are expected to observe rules required to maintain the humane order of the University.
 Each member must respect the rights of others and make responsible contributions to the common life.